havvagulay/safetyDsl/Readme.md

 <img src="img/xtext1.png" style="width:500px;"/>

 ## Sample Case Study
 - Clone [Openpilot](https://github.com/havvagulay/openpilot) project on to your machine.
 This is a fork of the actual [Openpilot](https://github.com/commaai/openpilot) project of the time when we applied our fault-based testing approach.
-Follow the instructions given [here](https://github.com/commaai/openpilot/blob/master/tools/README.md) to run Openpilot.
+    - Follow the instructions given [here](https://github.com/commaai/openpilot/blob/master/tools/README.md) to install and run Openpilot.
-- You can run the generated script in the previous section to get results from mutant generation and test case execution.
+- You can run the generated scripts in the previous section to get results from mutant generation and test case execution.
+    - Follow the instructions given [here](https://github.com/mutpy/mutpy#installation) to install and run MutPy.